baelthebard42/Pokemon/README.md

    `db_url = postgresql+asyncpg://[your-db-username]:[your-password]@[postgre-server-name]/[db-name]` <br>
    `limit = [Number-of-pokemon-characters-to-fetch]`

+3. Create the table in database using the following command (make sure you are in the main directory) : <br><br>
+   `py make_datab.py` <br><br>

-3. Run the server : <br><br>
+4. Run the server : <br><br>
    `uvicorn main:app --reload`

-4. Follow the hosting link, add '/docs' to it for the Swagger UI interface.
+5. Follow the hosting link, add '/docs' to it for the Swagger UI interface.

-5. Use v1 version.
+6. Use v1 version.
 Execute the queries as per your requirement !!